 If you have spent even a few minutes learning music, you have probably heard someone describe major as “happy” and minor as “sad.”
 While that shorthand captures something real, the relationship between major and minor scales goes much deeper.
 Understanding their construction, their intervallic DNA, and the emotions they evoke will sharpen both your playing and your listening.

-What Defines a Scale
+What is a scale?

 Both the major scale and the natural minor scale contain seven notes before repeating at the octave.
 They share five of those seven notes (when comparing a major key to its relative minor).
 Yet those two different notes are enough to transform the entire sound.